-Howes: Is GM as ‘vastly different’ five years on, as Barra claims?
+Howes: Is GM as ‘vastly different’ as Barra claims?

 CEO Mary Barra says “GM is a vastly different company today than just five years ago.”